oscarotero/simple-crud/README.md

     ->orderBy('name DESC')
     ->run();

-//Link the categories with each post
+//Save the result in the cache and link the categories with each post
 $posts->link($categories);

 //now you can iterate with the posts